 - Bad breath

 - Loose teeth

-Oral cancers are usually the result of lifestyle and habits, and soft palate cancer is no different.
-Some of the risky behavior that can lead to this type of cancer include heavy tobacco and alcohol use (particularly when used together), infection with human papillomavirus (HPV), being older than 40, and a poor diet.
+Oral cancers are usually the result of lifestyle and habits, and palate cancer is no different.
+The following are some of the risk factors that can lead to palate cancer:

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.